banner image

 I'm both!
 I focus on mental health as a licensed counselor in Utah, but I also specifically sought out training in clinical nutrition to support physical health.
 I did this because I realized that true health/medicine needs to incorporate nutrition.
 Our bodies (and brains) are made up entirely of nutrients.
 Nutrients help the brain signal to the rest of the body how to function.

 So yes, I offer psychotherapy as one service, and clinical nutrition as a separate service.
-I can also combine the two if you want to do nutritional/metabolic psychotherapy.
+I also combine the two if you want to do nutritional/metabolic psychotherapy.

 Why shouldn't I just take medication or get surgery?